Domination When the Stars Are Out: Algorithms to Find Twins and Joins

 What remains is to verify that we have indeed found a $1$-join.
 As a first step, we verify that $A$ is a clique.
 This can be done in $O(|A|^{2})$ or $O(m)$ time.
 Next, we find the partition $V_{1}, V_{2}$.
-To this end, collect the set $R$ of all vertices reachable from $w$ in $G-A$, using say a breadth-first search.
+To this end, collect the set $R$ of all vertices reachable from $u$ in $G \setminus A$, using say a breadth-first search.
 Let $A' = N(R)$.
 Note that $A' \subseteq A$.
-Then consider $N(A') \backslash A$ and continue the breadth-first search in $G-A$ from those vertices.
+Then consider $N(A') \setminus A$ and continue the breadth-first search in $G \setminus A$ from those vertices.
 Iteratively apply this procedure.
-If the search visits all vertices of $G-A$, then $G$ has no $1$-join with $(u,v)$ as its basis.
-Otherwise, the set $R$ of visited vertices forms $V_{2}\backslash A_{2}$ and the vertices in $N(R) \cap A$ form $A_{2}$.
-It is now easy to find $A_{1}$ and $V_{1}$.
+If the search visits all vertices of $G \setminus A$, then $G$ has no $1$-join with $(u,v)$ as its basis.
+Otherwise, the set $R$ of visited vertices forms $V_{1}\setminus A_{1}$ and the vertices in $N(R) \cap A$ form $A_{1}$.
+It is now easy to find $A_{2}$ and $V_{2}$.
+The correctness of this procedure follows from Lemma~\ref{lem:1-join-minimal}.

-The running time for each edge of $T$ is bounded by $O(n+m)$.
-Since we need to consider at most $n-2$ edges of the spanning tree and at most two possible roots, the total running time of the algorithm is $O(n(n+m))$. \end{proof} We will now speed-up the part of the algorithm responsible for finding $A_{1}$ and $A_{2}$, which is the most expensive part of the above lemma.
+The run time for each edge of $T$ is bounded by $O(n+m)$.
+Since we need to consider at most $n-2$ edges of the spanning tree and at most two possible roots, the total run time of the algorithm is $O(n(n+m))$. \end{proof} We will now speed-up the part of the algorithm responsible for finding $A_{1}$ and $A_{2}$, which is the most expensive part of the above lemma.
 We assume a random access machine model with logarithmic costs.
+Let $\alpha(i,j)$ denote the inverse Ackermann function.